 Acai Health Benefits

 Acai fruits offer numerous health benefits due to high levels of antioxidants.
-In Brazil, acai is used as medicinal plant to treat fevers, skin complications, digestive disorders and parasitic infections.
-Acai berry have antioxidant, anti-inflammatory, antiproliferative and cardioprotective properties.
-Supplementation with acai berry-based juice has antioxidant and hypocholesterolaemic effect due to high total flavonoids and polyphenol content.
-Anthocyanins give it anti-inflammatory and antioxidant capacity.
+In Brazil, acai is used as a medicinal plant to treat fevers, skin complications, digestive disorders, and parasitic infections.
+Acai berry has an antioxidant anti-inflammatory, antiproliferative, and cardioprotective properties.
+Supplementation with acai berry-based juice has an antioxidant, and hypocholesterolaemic effect due to high total flavonoids, and polyphenol content.
+Anthocyanins give it anti-inflammatory, and antioxidant capacity.

-Acai berries have significant antioxidant action due to presence of polyphenolic compounds, containing a number of phenolic hydroxyl groups attached to ring structures.
-Acai supplementation show marked increase in the total antioxidant capacity of plasma.
-It improves lipid profile, and reduces exercise-induced damage to muscles.
+Acai berries have significant antioxidant action due to the presence of polyphenolic compounds, containing a number of phenolic hydroxyl groups attached to ring structures.
+Acai supplementation shows a marked increase in the total antioxidant capacity of plasma.
+It improves the lipid profile, and reduces exercise-induced damage to muscles.

-Experimental studies show that due to its composition, the acai berry has antioxidant activity related to its ability to reduce the reactive oxygen species (ROS) and its potential to inhibit cyclooxygenase 2 (COX-2).
+Experimental studies show that due to its composition, the acai berry has an antioxidantactivity related to its ability to reduce the reactive oxygen species (ROS), and its potential to inhibit cyclooxygenase 2 (COX-2).